How police busted Nigerian senator’s organ harvesting plot at the last minute

 Just hours later, his team boarded a plane, minutes after it touched down at Heathrow Airport, to arrest the pair after they arrived in the UK from medical tourism hotspot Turkey.

 “We never thought the Ekweremadus would return to the UK,” Mr Owen said.
-“I received information that they were arriving in Heathrow Airport so I scrambled my team there and we were directed onto the runway and to the steps of the plane which was being held.
+“I received information that they were arriving in Heathrow Airport so I scrambled my team there and we were directed on to the runway and to the steps of the plane, which was being held.

 “Specialist officers embarked on the plane where they were both arrested.
 They had approximately £30,000 cash in dollars and naira,” Mr Owen, the Met’s Modern Slavery and Child Exploitation Lead said.